eliranwong/OpenGNT/README.md

 <br><br>
 File format:
 - each word of the main text is placed on a single line.<br>
-- each line starts with a sort number in the whole text, followed by two different versions of mapping id, separated from one another by a [TAB] character,<br>
+- each line starts with a sort number in the whole text, followed by two different versions of mapping id (i.e. "mapIDV2" & "mapIDV1"), separated from one another by a [TAB] character,<br>
 - followed by different groups of data, separated one another by a [TAB] character:<br>
 <br>
 - <b>Gropu I - Bible Reference</b>: <br>